-Comments like “I don’t like your tone” or “I think you have a terrible attitude” even the good old fashioned “you need to show some respect” are simply ignored and disregarded.
-It must be remembered that respect is a two way street, and most who say I should show them some respect, usually have fuck all respect towards me.
+Well it doesn’t happen anymore.
+If someone is offended by anything I have said, or how I have said it, I tend to ignore it and continue to argue the point at issue.
+This may appear harsh and uncaring, its not, its the rules of debate.Comments like “I don’t like your tone” or “I think you have a terrible attitude” even the good old fashioned “you need to show some respect” are ignored.
+Respect is a two way street, and most who say I should show them respect, usually have little towards me.

 A tool that has helped me with this is Crockers Rules.
 By following these rules it means you agree to be succinct, direct and blunt in the exchange of information.
 It means you accept that frankness, brevity and even perceived rudeness is sometimes necessary for the exchange of information, especially on social media, where nuances and tone are hard if not impossible to convey or interpret.
 When two people with different views/ideas debate following Crockers Rules it can be a quick and frantic exchange that to the outsider it can appear rude, harsh and argumentative.

 However, using Crockers Rules is not an excuse to act like an arsehole all the time, or to deliberately go out of your way to be direct, blunt or try to offend someone just for the hell of it.
-I would also say that where you dont have to use Crokers Rules such as in face to face discussion then don’t use them.
+I would say that where you dont have to use Crokers Rules such as in face to face discussion then don’t use them.

 If you are having a discussion with someone with differing views then the common rules of debate should always be followed, and the logical fallacies avoided.
 Below are a couple of pictures to remind you of these….

-Well, first of all congratulate yourself for winning the argument, and tell the other party how they have failed to follow the rules of discussion and thats that, end of debate/discussion, move on.
-However, if they persist with more fallacy’s, try to ignore them which can be difficult, but usually they soon get bored and disappear.
+But there are times when the other person in the discussion just won’t follow the rules and reverts to the good ol’ logical fallacies and ad hominem attacks.
+So what do you do?
+Well, first congratulate yourself for winning the argument, then point out to the other party how they have failed to follow the rules of discussion and how this is now the end of debate/discussion.
+If they persist try to ignore them which can be difficult, but usually most soon get bored and disappear.
 Failing that there is always the block or mute button on most social media sites.